google/WebFundamentals/src/_langs/en/updates/2015-03-10-increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 I would say though, I am not sure why you would do this...
 But you can.

-A more interesting future update will the ability to defer the prompt until later in the page lifecycle, i.e, just after a user has performed an action, or hit the bottom of the page (something to indicate that they are engaging with your site).
+A more interesting future update will the ability to defer the prompt until later in the page life-cycle, i.e, just after a user has performed an action, or hit the bottom of the page (something to indicate that they are engaging with your site).

 ## <span id="action">Did a user install our web app</span>

-A recent addtion in Chrome 43 (Stable as of June 2015) is the ability to discern if the user clicked "Yes" or "No" to the App install banner.
+A recent addition in Chrome 43 (Stable as of June 2015) is the ability to discern if the user clicked "Yes" or "No" to the App install banner.

 The `beforeinstallprompt` event will return a promise called `userChoice` that will resolve when the user actions the prompt.
 The promise will return an object with a value of `dismissed` on the `outcome`